 We value the worth and dignity of all people.
 SNU strives to be a culturally responsive community where all members of the community are respected, valued, and appreciated.
-We believe all people are made in the image of God and a diverse community valuing the contributions of every person is essential to SNU and the Kingdom of God.
+We believe all people are made in the image of God and a diverse community valuing the contributions of every person is essential to SNU and the Kingdom of God (Gen 1:27, 9:6; James 3:9).
 Therefore, abstaining from racism of any kind, discrimination, hate speech, bullying of any kind, or a public disregard for any individual or group is expected.
 Loving others as ourselves is our goal, so treating all others with value, respect, compassion, cultural humility and responsiveness is expected.
+For specific questions or if issues arise, please call 405-491-6600 or email: mwinslow@snu.edu for assistance.